SHIELD: Secure Hypernetworks for Incremental Expansion Learning Defense: Enhancing Certified Robustness of via Interval MixUp

 In this section, we revisit the MixUp technique~\cite{zhang2018mixupempiricalriskminimization} and adapt it to align with interval arithmetic and continual learning.
 We then demonstrate that our interval-based MixUp approach enhances the robustness of our method by encouraging the decision boundary to move as far as possible from intervals to be correctly classified, without sacrificing accuracy.

-\paragraph{MixUp} MixUp~\cite{zhang2018mixupempiricalriskminimization} improves model generalization by training on convex combinations of input samples and their corresponding labels.
+\paragraph{MixUp.} MixUp~\cite{zhang2018mixupempiricalriskminimization} improves model generalization by training on convex combinations of input samples and their corresponding labels.
 Instead of optimizing the model on individual examples, MixUp introduces synthetic points that lie along linear paths between pairs of training samples.
 This encourages the model to behave smoothly between classes and to avoid overly confident or abrupt predictions in regions where data support is lacking.

 MixUp introduces an inductive bias that promotes linear behavior between training examples.
 It smooths the model's decision surface, reduces memorization of noisy labels, and improves generalization.
-By enforcing consistency across interpolated inputs and outputs, it also enhances robustness to ambiguous or uncertain regions in the input space.
-We present more technical details on MixUp in Appendix B.
+Enforcing consistency across interpolated inputs and outputs also enhances robustness to ambiguous or uncertain regions in the input space.
+Additional technical details on MixUp are provided in SM~\ref{appendix:sec_mixup}.

-\paragraph{Interval MixUp}
+\paragraph{Interval MixUp.}

 To enable the benefits of MixUp in the context of certified training, we introduce an extension called Interval MixUp, which operates directly on interval-bounded inputs as defined in Interval Bound Propagation (IBP).
 Unlike standard MixUp that interpolates between individual input points, Interval MixUp interpolates entire $\ell_\infty$-bounded perturbation sets, represented as hypercubes, resulting in virtual inputs with smooth certified regions and continuous transitions across class boundaries.